DorothyTamYiLing/GWarrange/documents/tutorials.md

 1400K boundary, “mv_away” k-mer being intact in majority of case genomes in reverse orientation and split in majority of control genomes:
 ![sim_kmer99](https://github.com/DorothyTamYiLing/genome_rearrangement/assets/34043893/e19d0e1e-9152-403b-aadd-cf54269d2906)

+2) Plotting intact kmers for visualising rearrangement boundaries No significant intact k-mers without placeholder sequence was found.
+It is because the current method is not suitable for detecting translocations as they do not involve any change in sequence orientation.